genesiscommunitysuccess/docs/docs/platform-reference/Inter-process messages/type-safe-messages.md

 ---
-title: Type safe messages
+title: Type-safe messages
 sidebar_label: Type-safe messages
 id: type-safe-messages
-sidebar_position: 2
+sidebar_position: 30
 ---
 # Type-safe messages

 The Genesis LCNC platform uses type-safe messages to perform message serialization and deserialization.
-In additio to this, they automatically extract relevant metadata information to expose this to the front end.
+In addition to this, it automatically extracts relevant metadata information to expose this to the front end.
 These type-safe messages are most commonly used in custom request servers, GPAL event handlers and custom event handlers.

 ## Input messages